Alcohol Use Disorder

-- Develop and use social support and support groups.
+- Use social support and support groups.
 Support comes in many forms.
 You can find it in seminars and groups led by professionals, 12-step groups with people who also have alcohol use disorder, and your relationships with family and friends.
-You can make support groups more helpful by being an active member.

-- Connect with family and friends.
+- Connect with others you trust.
 They can help you stop drinking and stay sober by encouraging positive steps.
-For them to do this, you have to be honest with them about your problems and help them by trying.

-- Find a sponsor, and work with this person.
-A sponsor is someone who has been in recovery for a long time and helps you stay alcohol-free.
+- Find a sponsor, and work with them.
+A sponsor is someone who has been in recovery for a long time and helps you stay sober.

-You can find ways to deal with stress, such as sharing your feelings with others or writing to express your journey through recovery.
+You can find ways to manage stress, such as sharing your feelings with others or writing to express your journey through recovery.
 Do something you enjoy, like a hobby or volunteer work.
 Learn how to relax your mind and body with breathing exercises or meditation.